korlibs-archive/korio/README.md

 ### Korte integration

-Korio has a tightly integration with [Korte](https://github.com/korlibs/korte), an hybrid template engine compatible with both twig and liquid (jekyll) in a asynchronous fashion supporting asynchronous lazily loading of data (executing suspend getters).
+Korio has a tight integration with [Korte](https://github.com/korlibs/korte), a hybrid template engine compatible with both twig and liquid (jekyll) in an asynchronous fashion supporting asynchronous lazy loading of data (executing suspend getters).
 Prepared to support chunked serving to reduce memory requirements per request.